Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADServiceAppRoleAssignment.md

 # New-AzureADServiceAppRoleAssignment

 ## SYNOPSIS
-Assign a service principal to an application role.
+Assigns a service principal to an application role.

 ## SYNTAX